JMHallGit/DataScienceProject/README.md

 # Data Science Project
 This project was done in 2022 for COMP2200 (Data Science).
-In this project we were required to find a suitable topic...
+To access this project please open "Group 20 Notebook.ipynb".